jernotte/StudyGuide/Content/AI/StudyGuide.md

 **Expected Answer**: In the Transformer, self-attention calculations are efficiently executed using matrix operations.
 Query, Key, and Value matrices are formed by multiplying the input embedding matrix with trained weight matrices.
 These matrix operations enable the model to process all words simultaneously, leading to faster computation​​.

 1. What is multi-headed attention in the Transformer model, and what are its advantages?
 **Expected Answer**: Multi-headed attention is an extension of the self-attention mechanism where the model uses multiple sets of Query/Key/Value weight matrices.
 This approach allows the model to focus on different positions and representation subspaces, enhancing its ability to capture various aspects of the input sequence.
 Each head contributes to a more comprehensive representation of the input​​.
+The idea behind multi-head attention is to allow the attention function to extract information from different representation subspaces, which would otherwise be impossible with a single attention head

+1. Describe the process in which mult-headed attention works?
+**Expected Answer**:

+1. What is the multi-head attention function representation?
+**Expected Answer**: $$multihead(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = concat(head_1, \dots, head_h) \mathbf{W}^O$$

+1. What is the single attention function characterized by its own learned projection matrices?
+**Expected Answer**: $$\text{head}_i = \text{attention}(\mathbf{QW}^Q_i, \mathbf{KW}^K_i, \mathbf{VW}^V_i)$$

+1. What is the step-by-step procedure for computing multi-head attention?
+**Expected Answer**:

+   1. Compute the linearly projected versions of the queries, keys, and values through multiplication with the respective weight matrices for each head: $\mathbf{W}^Q_i , \mathbf{W}^K_i , \mathbf{W}^V_i $
+   2. Apply the single attention function for each head by (1) multiplying the queries and keys matrices, (2) applying the scaling and softmax operations, and (3) weighting the values matrix to generate an output for each head.
+   3. Concatenate the outputs of the heads: $\text{head}_i , i = 1, \dots, h$
+   4. Apply a linear projection to the concatenated output through multiplication with the weight matrix, $W^O$ to generate the final result

 1. How does positional encoding work in the Transformer model?
 **Expected Answer**: Positional encoding is used in the Transformer to account for the order of words in the input sequence.
 Each input embedding is added with a positional encoding vector, which follows a specific pattern learned by the model.
 This process provides information about the position of each word and the relative distances between words in the sequence​​.